Visitor Viewing Information

 The Scenic Rim Astronomy Association (SRAA) is a group of around 30 people who like to come together with their binoculars and telescopes to enjoy looking at the Moon, stars, planets, nebulas, galaxies and more under a dark sky, and we love to share the sights with anyone who’s interested.

-We usually have 5 – 15 telescopes of various sizes and types, the largest having a diameter of 56 cm.
+We usually have 5–15 telescopes of various sizes and types, the largest having a diameter of 56 cm (22”).
 Their owners will be happy to show you through them and explain what you are seeing.
-See our meeting calendar below for a list of dates.
-Visitors are welcome on Viewing nights.
+See our viewing calendar (below) for a list of dates.

 We are based at the Old Laravale school (on the cricket pitch as it happens), which is an easy 80-minute drive from Brisbane CBD, 10 mins south of Beaudesert, and offers a dark sky for great views of many fainter “deep sky” objects.